La DAUPHINE B&B

 Each room has it's own private bath.

 There is a guest refrigerator in the common area.
-A three night minimum is required.
+62 rooftop solar panels help to power the 3,000-sq.-ft. house.
+A three-night minimum is required.

 You will be well

 Directions from airport: